kurianvarkey/task-manager/README.md

 - Implement indexes for better performance
 - Implement validation and error handling
 - Implement authentication and authorization
-- Implement logging and monitoring
+- Implement pagination and filtering
+- Implement optimistic locking for better concurrency using version field
 - Implement eager loading for better performance
 - Soft delete & restore for tasks
 - Audit logs for task with elloquent events